Sj7101/Get-EventScraper/README.md

 FailureReason

-#🧹 Filtering Logic
+🧹 Filtering Logic
 The script excludes the following accounts to focus on real user logins:

-Accounts from the domain NT AUTHORITY (e.g., SYSTEM, LOCAL SERVICE, NETWORK SERVICE).
+Accounts under the NT AUTHORITY domain (SYSTEM, LOCAL SERVICE, NETWORK SERVICE)

-Any account where the username ends with SYSTEM.
+Any account where the username ends with SYSTEM

-#🚀 Performance
+🚀 Performance
-Runs each server scan as a background job using Start-Job.
+Runs each server scan as a background job using Start-Job

-Enforces a ThrottleLimit (default: 30) to control concurrent jobs.
+Enforces a ThrottleLimit (default: 30) to control concurrent background jobs

-Waits for all background jobs to complete before exporting results.
+Waits for all jobs to complete before exporting results

-Automatically cleans up completed jobs to free system resources.
+Cleans up background jobs after collection

-#⚠️ Error Handling
+⚠️ Error Handling
-If a server fails (connection error, timeout, etc.), it is recorded in FailedServer.csv with a clear failure reason.
+If a server fails (connection error, timeout, RPC issue), it is recorded in FailedServer.csv with a reason

-The script continues processing other servers even if some fail.
+The script continues processing other servers even if some fail

+Proper job cleanup after execution

-#📝 Notes
+📝 Notes
-Ensure WinRM and firewall rules allow remote PowerShell sessions.
+Ensure WinRM is enabled and firewall rules permit remote PowerShell sessions

-User running the script must have rights to read event logs remotely.
+The user running the script must have read access to the remote Event Logs

-For very large environments (hundreds or thousands of servers), adjust the $ThrottleLimit to avoid memory or CPU exhaustion.
+For very large server lists, adjust the $ThrottleLimit value to manage resource load

+✅ License
+This script is free to use, modify, and distribute.
+Attribution is appreciated but not required.

+Summary
+This script:

+Collects successful login events across multiple servers

+Filters out system accounts

+Runs parallel server queries for faster performance

+Produces two clean CSV reports: one for successful logins, and one for failures